WarningImHack3r/svelte-changelog/README.md

 - Must be by the Svelte team or their members
 - Must be on GitHub
 - Must _not_ be an internal package used only by the Svelte team
-- Must have releases on GitHub
+- Must either have releases on GitHub or at least have tags and a `CHANGELOG.md` file at the root of the repository

 ### How to contribute

 Fork the repo, edit the `/src/routes/+layout.ts` file, and open a PR.
-**If the repo is not from the `sveltejs` organization, please open an issue instead.**
+**If the repo is not in the `sveltejs` GitHub organization, please open an issue instead.**

 The code architecture is made to be as flexible as possible, here's how it works: